 - Right of objection / opposition against the processing of your personal data.

-If you wish to exercise your privacy rights, please contact email@example.com or fill in the form for the exercise of your rights to Privacy and send it to Eurochambres by e-mail or by mail.
+If you wish to exercise your privacy rights, please contact or fill in the form for the exercise of your rights to Privacy and send it to Eurochambres by e-mail or by mail.
 You can exercise these rights in principle for free using the form mentioned above.
-If you no longer wish to receive newsletters or information about the services of Eurochambres, you can unsubscribe at any time by clicking on the button “unsubscribe”, as provided in the lower part of any e-mail of Eurochambres.
-You can find more information about your rights on the website of the Data Protection Authority (hereinafter “DPA”) via the following link “https://www.privacycommission.be/en”.
+If you no longer wish to receive newsletters or information about the services of Eurochambres, you can unsubscribe at any time by clicking on the button “unsubscribe,” as provided in the lower part of any e-mail of Eurochambres.
+You can find more information about your rights on the website of the Data Protection Authority (hereinafter “DPA”) via the following link: https://www.dataprotectionauthority.be/citizen.

 Eurochambres undertakes to take reasonable precautions, physical, technological and organizational to prevent (i) unauthorized access to your personal data, as well as (ii) loss, misuse or alteration of your personal data.

-Eurochambres is entitled to update this Policy by installing a new version of it on the website.
+Eurochambres is entitled to update this Policy by installing an updated version of it on the website.
 In this context, it is particularly advisable to regularly consult the website and the relevant page on which the Policy is reproduced, in order to be sure that you are aware of the slightest changes.
-The latest version will always be available at www.eurochambres.eu
+The latest version will always be available at www.eurochambres.eu.

 The website may contain hyperlinks to other websites.
 When you click on one of these links, you may be redirected to another website or Internet source that may collect information about you through cookies or other technologies.
 Eurochambres does not carry any responsibility, responsibility or control over these other sites or Internet resources, nor about the collection, use and distribution of your personal data.
 You should check the privacy policies of these other websites and Internet sources yourself to determine whether they are acting according to applicable law on Data protection.